3.6 Customizing COS Data Calibration

 Through the use of associations, calcos also contains a provision to select wavecals other than the default for calibration of the science exposures.
 To use an exposure other than or in addition to the default wavecal, the user can add a row to the association table.
 The rootname (case insensitive) should be given in the MEMNAME column, the string EXP-GWAVE in the MEMTYPE column, and the value in the boolean MEMPRSNT column set to true.
 Make sure that the

 WAVECORR keyword in the primary header of the raw science file is set to PERFORM, and then run calcos as normal.
-Note GO Wavecals can only be used with non
+Note that GO wavecals can only be used with non

 3.6.3 Customizing the TWOZONE extraction